-Many Swiss universities received awards of international student satisfaction, confirming that studying in Switzerland could be one of the best choices you have ever make.
+Many Swiss universities received awards of international student satisfaction, confirming that studying in Switzerland could be one of the best choices you have ever made.

 Switzerland has three widely spoken official languages (French, German and Italian), meaning you will have the opportunity to experience a complete European atmosphere and culture in one relatively small country and enrich your language skills as well.

-Applying for studies in a university in Switzerland is really easy, you just have to remember some essential tips.
+Applying for studies at a university in Switzerland is really easy, you just have to remember some essential tips.

 1. Choose the right degree subject in Switzerland